FranciscoLozCoding/mkrwan-soilsensor/README.md

     <img src='./images/downlink_command.png' alt='Downlink Command' height='600'>

     Pressing `Enqueue` will send the downlink command next time the device uploads data.
 Essentially placing the command in a *queue*.

+# Deploying The Sensor

+Once you have set up the sensor upload `main.ino` to the sensor as this removes all the unnecessary code that was used to help setup the sensor.